• Skip to primary navigation

 Textured Stitches for Afghans

 The texture and feel of a blanket can be just as important as how it looks.
-That's where these stitch patterns come in.
-Each of these stitches works up into an afghan that looks as incredible as it feels.
+That’s where these stitch patterns come in.
+Each stitch works up into an afghan that looks as incredible as it feels.

 Basket Weave Stitch